What Is Business Process Reengineering (BPR)?

 Principles of Business Process Reengineering

-The 7 rules of Business Process Reengineering (BPR) were originally proposed by Michael Hammer and James Champy in their book “Reengineering the Corporation.”
+The 7 rules of Business Process Re-engineering (BPR) were originally proposed by Michael Hammer and James Champy in their book “Reengineering the Corporation.”
 These rules provide guidance for organizations undertaking BPR initiatives.
 Here are the 7 rules of BPR:

-BPR Implementation | Business Process Reengineering Steps
+BPR Implementation | 5 Steps in Business Process Reengineering

 Reengineering a process focuses on redesigning a process as a whole which includes fundamentally rethinking how the organizational work should be done in order to achieve dramatic improvement.
 That’s what differentiates BPR from process improvement which only focuses on functional or incremental improvement.